theringsofsaturn/theringsofsaturn/README.md

 - 🔭 I’m an Indie Game Developer enthusiast!

-- 🌱 I’m currently learning Full Stack Development at <a href="https://strive.school/" target="_blank">Match 3 Puzzle Game like Candy Crush</a>
+- 🌱 I’m currently learning Full Stack Development at <a href="https://strive.school/" target="_blank">Strive School</a>

 - 👯 I’m looking to collaborate on game or web aplications development.